poult-lab/daily-word/english_words_ learning.md

 "having thorns"

-[adj] a thorny question/issue/problem./The 'thorny' issues that threaten to derail a Russia-Ukraine peace deal.
+[adj] a thorny question/issue/problem./The 'thorny' issues that threaten to derail a Russia-Ukraine peace deal./Chinese tourists' visits to Korea casinos remain thorny issue.

 "causing difficulty or disagreement" -knotty-